 Labor markets in their sectoral and national settings.
 Labor force analyzed by use of the human resource/capital approach.
 Labor compensation determination and structure.
 Labor costs, productivity and their impact on the price level and employment.
-Prerequisites: ECON 1402, 1403.
-Offered every third semester.
+Prerequisites: ECON 1403.
 3 credits